Alexandrov spaces with maximal number of extremal points: Introduction

-In this paper we study nonnegatively curved $n$-dimensional Alexandrov spaces which have $2^n$ extremal points; further such space will be called \emph{$n$-box}.
+In this paper we study nonnegatively curved $n$-dimensional Alexandrov spaces with $2^n$ extremal points, we call such spaces \emph{$n$-boxes}.

-The question of classifying $n$-boxes can be characterized as folklore.
+Classification of $n$-boxes is a folklore problem.
 Clearly, right parallelepipeds are boxes.
-In a private conversation around 1993, G.~Perelman suggested that it might be the only examples.
-Soon it was noticed that this condition also holds for surface tetrahedra glued out of 4 equal triangles.
-Latter, it was suggested that all boxes have to be isometric to the factor of a flat torus by a group of isometries isomorphic to a product of $\ZZ_2$-groups.
-The later also turned out to be wrong --- the first counterexample appears in dimension 3, this is the space $\text{\mancube}_2'$ constructed below.
+It was suggested (\cite{Per93}) that these might be the only examples.
+Soon it was noticed (\cite{ Kap}) that the boundary of the $3$-dimensional Euclidean tetrahedron whose opposite edges are equal (or equivalently, whose four faces are congruent triangles) is also a $2$-box.
+Latter, it was conjectured (\cite{Pet}) that all $n$-boxes have to be isometric to a quotient of a flat torus by an action of a group of isometries which is isomorphic to a product of $\ZZ_2$-groups.
+However, it turns out that not all $n$-boxes can be obtained this way.
+The first counterexample arrises in dimension 3, this is a space $\text{\mancube}_2'$ constructed below in this section.